 When I’m engaged to talk about the fundamentals of effective, engaging social media strategy, there’s one query from the crowd that always comes up: what’s the first thing a business owner or brand should do when social media marketing is on their agenda?

 Experience has shown me this isn’t the answer most people want to hear.
 They want to hear nifty secrets about hacking Facebook Business pages, or registering their own website – something that’s within their personal power that doesn’t involve upfront costs.
 Photography fits into neither or these categories, but it’s arguably the most important foundation element of your brand.

 Photography lies at the beating heart of a brand’s digital identity – whether for an individual such as a coach or counsellor, an estate agency or law firm, or an online retailer or government body.
-It’s something I regularly invest in at Ruby Slipper, and it’s an investment we encourage our clients to make at least annually in their own businesses, too.
+It’s something I regularly invest in at Ruby Assembly, and it’s an investment we encourage our clients to make at least annually in their own businesses, too.